GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 {{/docs-demo}}

-### Dataset as a Vega Changeset
+### Dataset as a Vega.js Changeset

-A Vega Changeset instance will be applied on the Vega View instance to update the dataset with the matching name/key.
+A Vega.js Changeset instance will be applied on the Vega.js View instance to update the dataset with the matching name/key.

 {{#docs-demo as |demo|}}
     {{#vega-vis-demo-data-changeset as |spec data|}}